-User research was planned and then executed with participants in Tokyo, Japan – where the client was based.
-The aim was to find out the kind of role a companion robot could play and the functionalities that would best benefit its user, in relation to ‘healthy living’.
+User testing was planned and then executed with participants in Tokyo, Japan – where the client was based.
+The aim was to find out the kind of role a companion robot could play and the functionalities that would best benefit its user.

-In collaboration with the client we decided to focus on users that are trying to achieve a healthier and more balanced lifestyle (losing weight, adopting better health habits, etc.) A mix of genders and age groups were selected to collect a broader spectrum of viewpoints.
+We focused on users that are trying to lose weight, adopt better health habits and maintain a healthy balance.
+A mix of genders and age groups were selected to collect a broader spectrum of viewpoints.

 By sending out activities to participants prior to the face-to-face meetings, we sensitized them to the topic, gathered factual data for the sessions beforehand, and set them easy tasks that added value to the discussions.